ari-ray/Pet-Feeder-Project-Intro-to-IT-4478-Assessment-1-/Step4_Word_Code_Implementation/README.md

 # Step 4: Word Code Implementation

-This folder holds the pseudocode implementation of the algorithm from Step3_Flowchart, written in plain English "Word Code".
+This folder holds the pseudocode implementation of the algorithm from Step3_Flowchart, written in plain English.
 This translates the visual diagram of the flowchart into a structured, sequential set of tasks that are easy for humans to read and understand.

 ### Contents